believer/willcodefor.beer/posts/using-usereducer-in-reasonreact.md

 ---
 layout: post.njk
 title: 'ReScript: Using useReducer in ReasonReact'
-excerpt: How to use React's useReducer in ReScript using ReasonReact
+excerpt: How to switch from React's useState to useReducer in ReScript using ReasonReact
 date: 2021-01-26
 tags:
   - post